Bimex-es/Attrition/README.md

 ## Objectives of the study

 The main objetive of this study is to create a MachineLearning/Probability based computing system to calculate the probability fo attrition of certain people or groups in a given company.
 Furthermore, after this first step being completed, we strive to understand why the main reasons this person/group wanted to leave in the first place.

+This project strives to be as simple and understanding as possible for companies to implement in their daily basis.
+The final model will be later joined with a broader description of the company being studied with the SAC platform.